 Since the summer of 1999, the Presbyterian connection has continued to experience tremendous growth.
-The expression of this Presbyterian connection is found in the ongoing development of the Presbyterian campus ministry at The University of Tulsa, formally known as UKirk.
+The expression of this Presbyterian connection is found in the ongoing development of the Presbyterian campus ministry at The University of Tulsa, formally known as UKIRK.

 From 1999 forward Presbyterian focused campus ministry at TU has grown from being virtually non-existent to a model of collegiate ministry that is being emulated nation-wide by the larger Presbyterian Church (USA).
-The core ministry from 1999 forward which is now a part of the larger UKIRK Ministries has been the Presbyterian Leaders and Scholars Program of Leadership and its related Presbyterian Leadership Scholarship, a $6,000.00 per year scholarship for four years equaling $24,000.00.
+The core ministry from 1999 forward which is now a part of the larger UKIRK Ministries has been the Presbyterian Leaders and Scholars Program of Leadership and its related Presbyterian Leadership Scholarship, a scholarship up to $6,000 per year for four years.
 The program now involves over 50 students a year, intentionally focusing on identifying the best and the brightest of our Presbyterian students and grounding them in the Reformed tradition for future leadership in the Presbyterian church.
 The Presbyterian Leaders and Scholars meet weekly for the Friday UKIRK luncheon that centers on Christian devotionals, Christian leadership nuggets, tenets of the reformed faith, worship and opportunities for Christ-centered mission and service.
 In addition to taking active leadership roles as a part of the Presbyterian Leaders and Scholars program, active participants are eligible once during their undergraduate work at TU to take part in a biennial Scotland Heritage Tour which introduces these future Presbyterian leaders to the important and critical history of the Presbyterian church of Scotland.
 The Scotland trip is significantly underwritten by the Sharp Chapel Endowment.

 Other UKIRK ministry endeavors include Lunch with Calvin that meets every Monday at noon for lunch and a hearty discussion of the writings of John Calvin.
 Beginning the fall of 2006, students have read from Calvin’s Pastoral Writings, and topically in his Instructions in Faith, and the Institutes of Christian Religion.
 And, Apologetics for lunch wich meets every Thursday at noon for lunch and engaging reading of Christian Apologetics writers.
 Since beginnig in 2008, students, staff and faculty have read writting by C.S.
 Lewis, Alisten McGratt, Peter Kreeft, John Stoff and Tim Keller.